spotify/threaddump-analyzer/README.md

 * Connect the submit button to a Javascript function that simply copies the whole thread dump to below the line.

+* HTML escape the text before writing it below the line.